microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-bare-metal/WEX_PGM_8Channels_Patterns/README.md

 ## Summary

-This project shows how to use the WEX to generate different patterns, and take control of the Timer Counter type E (TCE) pins during run time, without stopping the timer.
+This project shows how to use the WEX to generate different patterns, and take control of the TCE pins during run time, without stopping the timer.
 This is extremely useful for applications like for e.g. trapezoidal motor control, where some PWM signals must be forced to low '0' logic depending on the commutation sector.